voxxdevv/lc-iss/README.md

 To report a problem, you may contact [@voxxdevv](https://nft.itis.top/pages/voxxdevv.html).

 The content in this repository may not be copied or used without permission.
 Legal information can be viewed [here](https://nft.itis.top/pages/legal.html).
 Copyright © 2021-2025, LumaCraft.
-All rights reserved.​​​​​​​​​​​​​​​​
+All rights reserved.